 Bia Lover celebrates and promotes the wonderful variety and quality of food and drink produced in Galway & the West of Ireland.
-With this in mind the core event is a showcase where artisan and craft producers can promote and sell their goods on Saturday 17th and Sunday 18th June.
+With this in mind the core event is a showcase where artisan and craft producers can promote and sell their goods.

 Bia Lover is certainly worth checking out and the region surrounding Athenry is definitely worth exploring.
 Situated just 20km east of Galway City on the M6 motorway and with regular rail services to Galway, Dublin and Limerick and bus services to Galway, it couldn’t be easier to visit us this mid-summers weekend!